 5 Famous Tourist Places in Montreal Quebec Canada

 Montreal is one of the very famous and the most populous municipalities in Quebec.
 Montreal, originally is called “City of Mary” or Ville-Marie, and is named after Mount Royal, a triple-peaked hill located in the heart of Montreal.
-As of Canadian census 2016, the population of Montreal Quebec Canada was recorded around 1,704,694.
+As of the Canadian census 2016, the population of Montreal Quebec Canada was recorded around 1,704,694.

 UTC−5 (EST) • Summer (DST)UTC−4 (EDT) is the time zone of Montreal, whereas H (except H7 for Laval) and 514 and 438 is the postal and area code of Montreal.